neerajk24/HoneyCup/docs/Azure_README.md

 1. To solve firewall issues, you need to add an existing virtual network or create a new virtual network.
 2. Add your public IP address for testing locally.
 3. Add the IP addresses used by GitHub Actions.
 In our case, the range is `213.199.183.0/24`.
+4. Add a new virtual network to use.

 ### 1.3 Retrieve Access Key or Connection String